 To inquire about placing an order, please complete the form below.
 We will respond to you as soon as we can.
 Thank you!

 The Tipsy Goat simply wouldn't be possible without our awesome suppliers.
 We owe a special thank you to the following:

 A specialty organic farm raising free-range livestock and fresh produce.
-As our sole provider of fresh, organic, free-range eggs, we know Collins Farms takes especially good care of their happy chickens.
+Our number one source for Missouri Blackberries!!
 On 50 sprawling acres of beautiful farmland nestled just south of St. Louis, Collins Farms is small, family-run, and shares the same values as Tipsy Goat: to feed people good food, you have to start in the right place.
-That means chickens raised the old-fashioned way, on green grass with fresh air and sunshine, and produce picked fresh and raised in an organic friendly environment.
 Be sure to check out their website at: www.collins.farm